alexey-v-paramonov/sc_website/content/en/docs/system/installation.md

 {{< / highlight >}}

 (the address 109.172.7.21 in your case will be different - this is the IP address of *your* server.)
-We will be using **demo.streaming.center** domain in our example and this domain is already configured to resolve to **109.172.7.21** IP address by creating an `А` record type with `demo` nama and `109.172.7.21` as a value in the DNS settings of the root `streaming.center` domain, so we provide it to the installation script:
+We will be using **demo.streaming.center** domain in our example and this domain is already configured to resolve to **109.172.7.21** IP address by creating an `A` record type with `demo` name and `109.172.7.21` as a value in the DNS settings of the root `streaming.center` domain, so we provide it to the installation script:

 {{< highlight bash  >}}
 demo.streaming.center